Explaining the 85/15 Principle

 The body has to do something with those extra calories and, ultimately, they are stored as fat.
 This is why we typically see diabetes, insulin resistance, leptin resistance, and obesity occurring simultaneously in individuals: because they all have roots in sugar and its negative effect.
 [5]

-In addition, many of these “natural” sugars undergo some type of processing before they reach the store shelf.
-Stevia, for instance, doesn’t just grow in nature as a powder; it has to be ground and/or extracted.
+Many “natural” sugars undergo some type of processing before they reach the store shelf.
+Stevia, for instance, doesn’t just grow in nature as a powder; it has to be ground and/or extracted which can make it more concentrated or certainly much easier to consume more than is healthy.

 Maple syrup and honey are often filtered.
 Furthermore, if you aren’t purchasing raw honey, you’re consuming honey that has been heated, making it no better than sugar syrup.